ajschumacher/so_tense_very_flow_wow/README.md

 >>> optim = tf.train.GradientDescentOptimizer(learning_rate=0.05)
 ```

-The optimizer if remarkably clever.
+The optimizer is remarkably clever.
 It can automatically work out and
 apply the appropriate gradients through a whole network, carrying out
 the backward step for learning.